Folkius/CE_documentation/docs/general/details/edgecases-and-exceptions.md

 ::: tip Past Cheating
 CE recognises that users go through many phases in life, and may have cheated achievements (or similar) in the past for a number of reasons.

-It is expected that anyone looking to engage with the CE community and website will proactively identify to CE Staff (see: << TICKET SYSTEM >> ) instances where past actions have impacted the integrity of their CE profile (eg: achievements unlocked using external programs).
+It is expected that anyone looking to engage with the CE community and website will proactively identify to CE Staff (see: << TBD - TICKET SYSTEM >> ) instances where past actions have impacted the integrity of their CE profile (eg: achievements unlocked using external programs).

 No 'black mark' will be placed on your CE account, and CE staff will advise on the best course of action to bring the user's CE profile back into good standing.
 :::